How family businesses can create a meaningful future

 - Real estate

-In August last year, KSIADC confirmed it had signed up several architectural and design firms for the various elements of the project.
+In August last year, KSIADC appointed several architectural and design firms for the various elements of the project.

-UK-based Foster+Partners will design the airport’s masterplan, including the terminals, six runways and a multi-asset real estate area.
+KSIADC confirmed that it had signed up UK-based Foster + Partners to design the airport’s masterplan, including the terminals, six runways and a multi-asset real estate area.

 US-based engineering firm Jacobs will provide specialist consultancy services for the masterplan and the design of the new runways.

-The project covers an area of about 57 square kilometres (sq km), allowing for six parallel runways, and will include the existing terminals at King Khalid International airport.
-It will also include 12 sq km of airport support facilities, residential and recreational facilities, retail outlets and other logistics real estate.
+The project covers an area of about 57 square kilometres (sq km), allowing for six parallel runways.
+It will include the existing terminals at King Khalid International airport, as well as 12 sq km of airport support facilities, residential and recreational facilities, retail outlets and other logistics real estate.

 If the project is completed on time in 2030, it will become the world’s largest operating airport in terms of passenger capacity, according to UK analytics firm GlobalData.